| Staying Aliveby Ken Montague

 in Toronto, so why keep a small facility here?
 The trouble with

 railway lines is that the trains can run both ways.
+Guelph lost some of its largest manufacturers to consolidation.
+The

 Raymond Sewing Machine Co. was sold to a U.S. firm and by 1922 only a